 Although there are general guidelines that doctors use to choose a treatment regimen, each person with Parkinson’s disease (PD) must be individually evaluated to determine which drug or combination of medications is best for them.
-For some, a “first choice” drug might be one of the levodopa preparations, and for others, an initial prescription may be given for one of the agonists, an MAO inhibitor or an anticholinergic.
+For some, a “first choice” drug might be a form of levodopa, and for others, an initial prescription may be given for one of the dopamine agonists, an MAO inhibitor, or an anticholinergic.

-The choice of medication treatment depends on many variables including symptoms present, other existing health issues (and the medications being used to treat them) and age.
+The choice of medication depends on many variables including your symptoms, other existing health issues (and the medications being used to treat them) and age.
 Dosages vary greatly depending on a person’s needs and metabolism.

-Since most symptoms of Parkinson’s disease (PD) are caused by a lack of dopamine in the brain, many PD drugs are aimed at either temporarily replenishing dopamine or mimicking the action of dopamine.
+Since most Parkinson’s symptoms are caused by a lack of dopamine in the brain, many Parkinson’s drugs are aimed at either temporarily replenishing dopamine or mimicking the action of dopamine.
 These types of drugs are called dopaminergic medications.
-They generally help reduce muscle rigidity, improve speed and coordination of movement and lessen tremor.
+They generally help reduce muscle rigidity, improve speed and coordination of movement, and lessen tremor.

 Always remember that medication is only part of the overall treatment plan for combatting PD.
-Learn more about the available medications, but don't forget exercise and complementary therapies.
+Talk to your doctor about available medications, but don’t forget exercise and complementary therapies.